 - Once the taco is cooked well on both sides, remove from heat and place on a plate with a paper towel to drain.
 Continue process until all tacos have been fried.

-- Garnish with lettuce or other leafy green, tomato, and salsa.
+- Garnish with lettuce or other leafy green, tomato, and salsa or hot sauce.

 Originally Published: June 8, 2014 // Photography + Styling: Cacey McReavy // Process shots by Lola